chriscauley/intro_to_programming/DAY2.md

 a_number = int(a_string)
 ```

 This will start by setting a variable (`a_string`) to a value that is not a number (because `a_string.isdigit() == False`) and then run a for loop 1000 times.
 If `a_string` is not a number (as it is at the start) it will ask for a number via `raw_input`.
 Once they enter a number, the loop will repeat indefinitely until they enter a number.
 Although the loop isn't doing anything, it still takes a small time to run and slows down the program.
+Also, if the person fails at this 1000 times, the program will error out when you try to convert `a_string` to a number.
 Additionally future programmers might not be able to figure out what you're doing very easily.

 It'd be much better to use a `while` loop.